Germany is quite a big and diverse country, and when it comes to where in Germany you should choose to live, there are plenty of options.

 The city also has the highest number of English-speaking residents in all of Germany, which is a big plus for anyone looking to make new friends or business contacts.

-The number of English speakers has grown 20% since 2010, making it one of the most important reasons for people moving here or staying here.
+The number of English speakers has grown by 20% since 2010, making it one of the most important reasons for people moving here or staying here.

 It is also worth mentioning that a majority of the population holds a non-German passport, making it easier for newcomers to adapt to the culturally diverse setting.